 My video and photographic works are exhibited internationally in museums such as The J. Paul Getty Museum, Art Gallery of Ontario, Toronto and Tokyo Photographic Art Museum and in many international Photo Festivals.
-My work has also toured the US museums as the part of the collections from Los Angeles County Museum of Art (This is Not a Selfie: Self Portraits from Audrey and Sydney Irmas Collection).
+My work has also toured the US museums as the part of the collections from Los Angeles County Museum of Art.

 Internationally acclaimed work, Imagine Finding Me, has become the most exhibited work having been shown in over sixteen countries.
 My work is written in many publications and academic books, such as being included in a series of text books for Norwegian High School.

-Work can be found in numerous international museums, such as Tokyo Photographic Art Museum; Huis Marseille Museum, Amsterdam; Science Museum Collection, UK; Wilson Centre of Photography and Smithonian National Museum of Asian Art.
+Work can be found in numerous international museums, such as Tokyo Photographic Art Museum; Huis Marseille Museum, Amsterdam; Science Museum Collection, UK; Wilson Centre of Photography and Smithsonian National Museum of Asian Art.
 I have also published four books in Japan as a writer.